Graphite: A GPU-Accelerated Mixed-Precision Graph Optimization Framework: Evaluation

 \subsection{Mixed-Precision Modes}

 We evaluate \library{} on BAL datasets using double precision (FP64), single precision (FP32), and single precision mixed with bfloat16 (FP32-BF16) on the desktop machine.
 We use bfloat16 rather than 16-bit half precision, because it can approximately represent the same range as single precision.
-For comparison, we also include two GPU-accelerated solvers, Ceres Solver~\cite{Agarwal_Ceres_Solver_2022}, a versatile solver commonly used for SLAM, configured for CUDA CGNR (conjugate gradients on the normal equations), which like our solver, also uses implicit Hessian evaluation, and MegBA~\cite{2021megba}, a high-performance solver for bundle adjustment with support for single and double precision solving.
+For comparison, we select two general GPU-accelerated optimization libraries with BAL support and similar conjugate gradient solvers, Ceres Solver~\cite{Agarwal_Ceres_Solver_2022} and DeepLM~\cite{Huang2021}, as well as MegBA~\cite{2021megba}, a fully-accelerated, high-performance bundle adjuster with single and double precision modes.
 Where available, we use analytic Jacobians, which have the least runtime overhead.
-We generate analytic Jacobians for our solver using wrenfold~\cite{Cross2025} for symbolic differentiation.
+We generate Jacobian expressions for \library{} using wrenfold~\cite{Cross2025}.
 To allow each optimizer sufficient opportunity to converge, we use a maximum of 50 iterations.
-For PCG in MegBA, the maximum number of iterations is set to 100, while 10 is used for the other configurations, since they solve the full system rather than a reduced one, which involves more work per iteration.
-As shown in \autoref{tab:mixed-precision}, the solver is able to use substantially less memory when using BF16 to store the Jacobian matrices, at the cost of slightly worse convergence.
+For PCG in MegBA, the maximum number of iterations is set to 100, while 10 is used for the other configurations, since they solve the full Hessian system rather than a reduced one, which involves more work per iteration.
+As shown in \autoref{tab:mixed-precision} for single run experiments, \library{} uses substantially less memory when using BF16 to store the Jacobian matrices, at the cost of slightly worse convergence.
 For runtime, FP64 takes the longest, while FP32 and FP32-BF16 take a comparable amount of time.
-Compared to Ceres-CGNR, \library{} takes less time since it accelerates constraint-specific calculations as well.
+Compared to similar libraries, \library{} takes less time since it accelerates constraint-specific calculations as well.
 Although MegBA achieves slightly lower MSE in a few instances, \library{} uses $\frac{1}{4}$ the memory for large problems, since it avoids storing Hessian matrices, and receives a greater speedup when using single precision.
 These results highlight the runtime and memory advantages of performing the entire optimization on the GPU and directly utilizing the graph structure to avoid constructing intermediate matrices.